robynrox/evse-controller/README.md

    - Container will automatically install dependencies

    Note: Container support is currently experimental and hasn't been thoroughly tested.
-   For production use, we recommend using either the pip or Poetry installation methods.
+   For production use, I recommend using either the pip or Poetry installation methods.

    B. Using pip:
    ```bash